 Sidify is a user-friendly program.
 Even if you are an absolute beginner, you can be familiar with it very soon.
 Below is a step-by-step tutorial for your reference:

-Step 1Download, Install and Launch Sidify Music Converter for Spotify.
+Step 1Download, Install and Launch Sidify Music Converter.

 Step 2Add a Spotify Playlists to Sidify.